Solheim Lodge #20

 Lodge Highlights

 The Solheim lodge is an active lodge with a long heritage.
 It has operated for a century and it is the oldest intact Daughters of Norway lodge formed in former mining and ranching communities in Montana.
-They help make the lefse for the Gloria Dei Lutheran Church's annual lutefisk dinner.
+The lodge puts on an annual Bazaar, the second Saturday in November, where they sell lefse and other Scandinavian goodies.
+They also cohost an annual lutefisk and Swedish meatball dinner with the Gold Hill Lutheran Church, the 1st Saturday in December.

 Nordic programs and workshops: